BioImaging Facility - John Innes Centre

 Whilst our expertise is particularly strong in the two areas of high-resolution cryo-SEM and live-cell imaging using GFP technology, we support a wide range of specialist imaging techniques and can accommodate various types of samples, from whole tissues to nano-structure imaging.

 All our confocal systems are equipped with multiple lasers (to excite most available dyes) and highly sensitive detectors.
-This, together with the rapid acquisition using our spinning disc confocals, enables detailed analysis of living cells.
+This enables detailed analysis of living cells.
 Using our in-house designed perfusion chambers, long-duration time-lapse observations can be performed over several days, to study developmentally regulated dynamic events.

-Other advanced imaging techniques are available including super-resolution (STORM, PALM and SIM) and FCS.
-We also routinely prepare and image resin-embedded material, negative-stained viruses and nano-particles in the TEM.
+Other advanced imaging techniques are available including electron tomography, single particle analysis, cryo-TEM, super-resolution (STORM, PALM and SIM), FLIM and FCS.
+We also routinely prepare resin-embedded material, perform immuno-gold labelling and image negative-stained viruses and nano-particles in the TEM.

-Samples can be prepared by a variety of techniques for TEM such as high-pressure freezing and freeze-substitution or by chemical fixation and resin embedding, including the PLT method.
+Samples can be prepared by a variety of techniques for TEM such as cryo-grid plunge using the Vitrobot, high-pressure freezing and freeze-substitution or by chemical fixation and resin embedding, including the PLT method.
 Negative staining and other techniques such as PATAg staining and immuno-gold labelling are also available.
-The 200kV TEM has a LaB6 electron source and two CCD cameras (side and bottom mounted) and can perform electron tomography with high and dual tilt holders.
+The 200kV TEM has a FEG electron source and can perform electron tomography with high and dual tilt holders.
 For SEM, cryo-techniques are a speciality at JIC but critical point drying is also routinely used.
 We offer plunge freezing as a routine cryo-SEM method, but high-pressure freezing or impact freezing for high resolution freeze-fracture work is also available.
 We have sputter coaters, carbon coaters and a glow discharge machine.
 In addition to ultrathin resin sectioning for EM, we can also cut semi-thin resin sections or wax, vibratome or cryostat sections for light microscopy.

 Keywords - Software: ImageJ | FIJI | Amira | Matlab | AutoQuant | Metamorph | AxioVision